shivamgarg7276/graal-spring-native/spring-boot-with-aot/README.md

 # Build the module

-You can build the module simple by using this command -
+You can build the module simply by using this command -
 `mvn -Pnative-image clean package`

 This will create a native executable comprising the Spring Boot application under the `target` folder of the module.